-Rich, unique and original corn taste that’s so addictive, you’ll be begging for more.
+Experience the intense flavours of cheese condensed into a corn stick.
 Crunchy with long lasting flavour unlike other corn sticks in the market.

 Trust The Kettle Gourmet to bring you only the best quality corn snack there is.
-Get your own YUMI Original Corn Stick here today!
+Get your own YUMI Cheese Corn Stick Bundle here today!
 Feeling like having other flavours today?
-Check out our YUMI Cheese Corn Stick and YUMI Chicken Corn Stick!
+Check out our YUMI Original Corn Stick and YUMI Chicken Corn Stick!

 FAQs & Fun Facts

 When it comes to storing popcorn, there are a few things to keep in mind.
 First, it’s important to make sure that the popcorn is completely cooled before storing it.
 Otherwise, the heat can cause the flavors to seep out of the kernels and change the taste of the popcorn.
 Second, it’s best to store popcorn in an airtight container.
 This will help to keep the popcorn fresh and prevent it from absorbing any unwanted odors or flavors.
 Finally, it’s important to store popcorn in a cool, dry place.
 This will help to prevent the kernels from getting stale or rancid.